Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.createcollector.md

       If specified the collection must complete in the given time.
 It will be cancelled if the collection exceeds this time.

+  - name: opt_version
+    default: ""
+    type: string
+    description: |
+      If specified the collection will be packed with the specified version of the binary.
+NOTE: This is rarely what you want because the packed builtin artifacts are only compatible with the current release version.

   - name: StandardCollection
     type: hidden
     default: |